ECP Task Forces

 To participate to the study, please follow this link.

-ECP Task Force on Publications
+ECP Task Force on Communication and Publications

 - Dzmitry Krupchanka – Chair